AvyFly/parasect/docs/usage_create_menu.rst

 parameters.
 Another example is wanting additional Meal variations configuring a camera mount or a secondary radio.

-Instead of re-specifying an identical Meal with the additional Dishes you can specify the base Meal as the ``parent`` of the new Meals and specify **only the additional** Dishes.
+Instead of re-specifying an identical Meal with the additional Dishes, you can specify the base Meal as the ``parent`` of the new Meal and specify **only the additional** Dishes.

 The Default Parameter set is not used for the child-Meals.
 The parameter set of the parent is used instead.
 Editing the parent Ingredients is thus always possible, but to add new parameters that don't exist in the parent Meal